 Position Scope and Key Responsibilities:

-Genentech, a member of the Roche Group, is looking for an experienced, collaborative attorney to join our Legal Department as Senior Counsel, Privacy Law.
-In this role, you will report to the company’s Chief Privacy Officer in the Privacy Law Group, and will be responsible for advising on and promoting compliance with data protection and privacy laws and regulations affecting business activities primarily in the United States.
+Genentech, a member of the Roche Group, is looking for an experienced privacy manager and attorney to join our Legal Department as Director and Assistant General Counsel of the Privacy Program.
+In this role, you will report to the company’s Chief Privacy Officer in the Privacy Law Group and be responsible for leading and driving aspects of the Privacy Program and promoting compliance with data protection and privacy laws and regulations affecting business activities primarily in the United States.
 You will develop and implement related policies, practices, and training programs, and help business stakeholders to understand and address data protection and privacy issues as they emerge in the development of new products and technologies.
 You will be expected to stay abreast of developments and trends in data protection and privacy laws and regulations and enforcement.

 ● A JD degree and U.S. state bar membership in good standing are required.

-● At least 8-12 years of experience as a practicing attorney, in-house and/or at a law firm, including at least 7-10 years of direct, hands-on experience providing legal counseling on data privacy and security matters to biotechnology and/or pharmaceutical companies.
+● At least 10-12 years of experience as a practicing attorney, in-house and/or at a law firm, including at least 7 years of direct, hands-on experience advising on data privacy matters to biotechnology and/or pharmaceutical companies.

 ● The successful candidate will be a subject matter expert on requirements of data protection and privacy legal issues that affect the business activities of a research-based biotechnology company, including scientific research involving patient-derived data, clinical trials, patient support services, digital health information, intra- and inter-company business transactions, sales and marketing, and consumer protection; will also serve as a subject matter expert on privacy issues associated with employment and e-discovery.

-● Comprehensive understanding of relevant statutes, regulations and guidance is required, such as comprehensive state privacy laws (e.g., CPRA, VDCPA), California Confidentiality of Medical Information Act (CMIA), state breach notification laws, HIPAA, EU General Data Protection Regulation (GDPR), TCPA, and CAN-SPAM.
+● Comprehensive understanding of relevant statutes, regulations and guidance is required, such as state privacy, medical information, and breach notification laws, HIPAA, EU General Data Protection Regulation (GDPR), TCPA, and CAN-SPAM.

 ● Detail-oriented, self-motivated, and able to motivate others.